Perhaps the most important feature of any business voicemail service is its acceptance of custom greetings.

 The following sub-sections address those concepts.

 By way of a web portal, users can access their business voicemail boxes online.
-They can skip their phones entirely and simply log into their phone system’s online dashboard.
+This type of voicemail software lets people skip their phones entirely and simply log into their phone system’s online dashboard.

 Playback is possible from within a web browser, so there’s no other program necessary to install.
 The screenshot above shows what the VirtualPBX Voicemail Manager looks like with a handful of messages in an inbox.
 The menu items shown on the right-hand side are options for playback, download, and management (like file deletion).

 An online voicemail manager also gives users a method of visually inspecting their messages.
 It can be difficult for anyone to keep a virtual list of voicemails in their short-term memory.
-With an online portal, like you see above, the date, target number, and duration are all easy to view at a glance.
+With an online voicemail software, like the screenshot shows here, the date, target number, and duration are all easy to view at a glance.

 Another function of the web portal is access to file management.
 Users can click a few menu items to download any message they like.